 Embarking on a fat loss journey requires a strategic approach to your macro ratio that promotes a calorie deficit while supporting muscle preservation.
 Having a balanced macro ratio will ensure that your body will still receive the fuel it needs while under a calorie deficit.

 A high protein intake is indispensable, as it minimizes lean mass loss and maximizes satiety, making your calorie-restricted diet more manageable.
 A typical macro ratio for fat loss might hover around 40-50% carbohydrates, 25-35% protein, and 20-30% fat, but these percentages can be fine-tuned to accommodate your unique needs.
+Some may go a bit lower on carbs, especially if you are insulin resistant or following a ketogenic approach.

 Resistance training goes hand in hand with dietary adjustments for fat loss, helping to maintain lean muscle mass even as you lose weight.
 Creating a calorie deficit of 500 calories or less is often recommended to ensure a gradual and sustainable weight loss, preventing the body from going into starvation mode.
 And, if you’re someone with a higher lean mass, slightly increasing your protein intake could be beneficial.